Store Hours

 Plant Hardiness Zones Explained

-The first thing you should know when planting veggies, spring flowers, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted by climate.
-Find your zone on the USDA growing zone map and learn when to plant seeds.
+The first thing to know when planting spring flowers, veggies, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted into blocks by climate.
+Find your zone on the USDA zone map and learn when to plant flower bulbs and seeds.

-Gardening in Your Growing Zone
+Gardening in Your Growing Zone: Pacific Mountain Desert

-The diverse topography of this area means planting times vary widely.
-Desert areas are in Zones 7-10, depending on location, and areas with more elevation are in chillier Zones 4–6.
-Both mountains and deserts are susceptible to extreme conditions, so consider indoor gardening as a supplement to growing outdoors if possible.
+The diverse topography of this area means planting times vary.
+Desert areas are in Zones 7 to 10, depending on location, and areas with more elevation are in chillier Zones 4–6.
+Both mountains and deserts are can have extreme conditions, so consider indoor gardening as a strong supplement to growing outdoors if possible.

-In the desert, native plants like cacti, succulents, and other hardy desert shrubs will grow outside with ease.
+In the desert, native plants like cacti, succulents, and hardy desert shrubs will grow outside with ease.
 Other beloved garden vegetables love the heat, like nightshades.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-Compatible spring flower seeds, whether they're annuals or perennials, can also often get an indoor start.
+However, many flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.

-Colder regions in Zones 6–8 should wait a little longer to plant, and all these zones need to wait an additional month before planting seeds outdoors rather than indoors.
-Mountainous regions in Zones 3 to 5 will have the shortest growing season, with seed starters going in later in the spring.
-Although the weather may vary, waiting until the frost has passed will give your seeds the best chance at a healthy life.
+Colder regions in Zones 6–8 should wait a little longer to plant, and all these zones need to wait another month before planting seeds outdoors rather than indoors.
+Mountainous regions in Zones 3, 4, and 5 will have the shortest growing season, with seed starters going in later in the spring.
+Although the weather may vary, waiting until the frost is done for the season will give your seeds the best chance at a healthy and hearty life.

 Start Seeds Indoors

-Transplant Young Plants Into Their New Homes
+Transplant Young Plants Into Your Garden

-Protect Your Garden With Mulch
+Enrich Your Garden With Mulch

 Greet the Spring